Old King Cole (film): Influence

-"Old King Cole" is similar in plot and style to the black and white Silly Symphony "Mother Goose Melodies".
-Various cartoons have made use of a storyline in which story books come to life and the protagonists of the stories interact with each other, including Mother Goose Goes Hollywood (1938) and The Truth About Mother Goose (1957) by Disney Studios themselves, the Betty Boop cartoon Mother Goose Land (1933) by Fleischer Studios, and the Looney Tunes shorts Have You Got Any Castles?
+Old King Cole is similar in plot and style to the black and white Silly Symphony Mother Goose Melodies.
+Various animated films have made use of a storyline in which story books come to life and the protagonists of the stories interact with each other, including fellow Disney shorts Mother Goose Goes Hollywood (1938) and The Truth About Mother Goose (1957), the Betty Boop short Mother Goose Land (1933) by Fleischer Studios, and the Looney Tunes shorts Have You Got Any Castles?
 (1938), A Gander at Mother Goose (1940), A Coy Decoy (1941) and Book Revue (1946).

 Home media

-The short was released on December 19, 2006 on Walt Disney Treasures: More Silly Symphonies, Volume Two.
+The short was released on December 19, 2006, on Walt Disney Treasures: More Silly Symphonies, Volume Two.